ali-ab-2003/Leetcode/Search Insert/readME.md

     # Navigate to the Leetcode directory
     cd Leetcode

-    # Navigate to the Array3 folder
+    # Navigate to the Search Insert folder
     cd Array3
     ```